akhadangi/EVE/README.md

 ---
 ### **side note for TPU usage**
 <font size = 4>We have made the flower classification dataset available on GCS bucket.
-Follow the steps below to load the data into your Colab Notebook:
+Follow the steps below to load the data into your Colab Notebook.
 <font size = 3>Initialize TPU:
 ```python
 import tensorflow as tf